Why Not Using Vault Upstream?

 Of course, it’s difficult to admit their mistake and force users/clients to migrate to a more secure algorithm like Ed25519 before going to post-quantum cryptography.

-Will, I take the risk of forking Vault and apply my commits?
+Will, I take the risk to fork Vault and apply my commits?

 I refuse to provide all my commits under MPL-2.0